Is Protein Powder Safe During Pregnancy? A Dietitian Answers

 Added micronutrients

-Some protein powders have vitamins and minerals added to them to provide a broader range of nutrients.
-While for most people this is beneficial, it can be an issue for pregnant women who may be taking a prenatal supplement that contains these same vitamins and minerals.
+While for most people this is beneficial, it can be an issue for pregnant women who may be taking a prenatal vitamin or supplement that contains these same vitamins and minerals.

 Because having too much of certain micronutrients can be dangerous during pregnancy, for example, iron, zinc and vitamin A, it’s not a good idea to take a protein powder that also contains added vitamins and minerals (unless specifically recommended by your healthcare professional).